adil-shabab/youtube-clone-website/README.md

 ## Features

+- Recommended Videos
+- Search Bar
-- Feature 1
+- Video Player
-- Feature 2
+- Comments Section
-- Feature 3
+- Video Description

 <div style="color: #ff9900;">
 Note: To replicate this, it's necessary to lower your Node version to 16.0.0.
 You can use nvm to downgrade the node version.